-Consistent with the requirements of the Affordable Care Act, the allowed amount will be the greatest of the following amounts:
+Consistent with the requirements of the Affordable Care Act, the allowed amount for non-contracted providers will be the greatest of the following amounts:

-- The median amount that Heritage Prime network providers have agreed to accept for the same services - The amount Medicare would allow for the same services - The amount calculated by the same method the plan uses to determine payment to out-of-network providers In addition to your deductible, copays and coinsurance, you will be responsible for charges received from out-of-network providers above the allowed amount.
+- The median amount that Heritage Prime network providers have agreed to accept for the same services - The amount Medicare would allow for the same services - The amount calculated by the same method the plan uses to determine payment to out-of-network providers You do not have to pay amounts over the allowed amount for emergency care from non-contracted providers in Washington, Oregon, or Idaho.

+If the non-contracted provider is not in Washington, Oregon or Idaho, you will be responsible for charges received from out-of-network providers above the allowed amount along with your deductible, copays and coinsurance.